How to Use the Excel VBA MsgBox Title – 5 Examples

 End Sub

-• Now, to Run the code click on Run button or press F5.
+• Click Run or press F5.

 Output for the MsgBox with title Warning Message

-The code creates a Warning MsgBox with title Warning Message
+The code creates a Warning MsgBox with title Warning Message.

 result = MsgBox("Would you like to continue?", vbYesNo + vbCritical, "Warning Message")